tooth2/system-monitor/README.md

     * Linux stores a lot of system data in files within the `/proc` directory.
 * Operating System
     * Information about the operating system exists outside of the `/proc` directory, in the `/etc/os-release` file.
-    * There are several strings from which to choose here, but the most obvious is the value specified by "PRETTY_NAME".
 * Kernel
     * Information about the kernel exists `/proc/version` file.
 * Memory Utilization